python/cpython/Doc/howto/webservers.rst

 example the ORM and template engine can be changed to use packages different from those used by default.

-The documentation can be found in the `TurboGears wiki
+The documentation can be found in the `TurboGears documentation
-<http://docs.turbogears.org/>`_, where links to screencasts can be found.
+<https://turbogears.readthedocs.org/>`_, where links to screencasts can be found.
 TurboGears has also an active user community which can respond to most related questions.
-There is also a `TurboGears book <http://turbogearsbook.com/>`_ published, which is a good starting point.
+There is also a `TurboGears book <http://turbogears.org/1.0/docs/TGBooks.html>`_ published, which is a good starting point.

 The newest version of TurboGears, version 2.0, moves even further in direction